wxWidgets/wxWidgets/docs/readme.txt

 Have fun!

-The wxWidgets Team, January 2007
+The wxWidgets Team, March 2007